samkleespies/ai-screenshot-tool/README.md

 A Windows desktop app built with Electron and Node.js that lets you screenshot an area of your screen, then the tool will automatically open a new ChatGPT chat or Cursor chat and paste the screenshot for you.

+## What's New in v1.2.0 🚀

+Just shipped a bunch of fixes that make the app way more reliable:

+- Fixed the annoying selection window bug that was preventing click and drag from working
+- Made the app start up faster and feel snappier overall
+- Fixed issues with hotkey configuration (they actually save properly now!)
+- Added better logging to help track down any weird behaviors
+- Maintained the clean look while making everything work better under the hood

+Check the [Release Notes](RELEASE_NOTES.md) for the full details!

 ## Features

 - **Screenshot and Paste**: Capture any area of your screen and have it automatically pasted